jlbradley1844/python-stuff/bahai_writings/README.md

 ### Saving Your State
-Once you preprocess your document, you can save it out to disk and fetch it later:
+Once you preprocess your document, you can save it out to disk and fetch it later: nlp.save_to_directory('path/to/your/new/model_obj') to save it, and pip install /path/to/your/new/model_obj.tar.gz  # one-time command import model_obj nlp = model_obj.load() whenever you want to load it.
-Doc.to_disk()
-Doc.from_disk()

-Something like this would be useful for an IPython-type setup within which one could work with individual documents or document collections.
+Something like this would be useful for an IPython-type setup within which one could work with document collections.
+Essentially, this would allow saving the entire corpus of searchable work; documents could later be added one-at-a-time as available, and the model saved again.

+NOTE: this would not save any metadata I would want to create; are there other ways to suppliment this, e.g. pickle?

 ### Pulling from document one sentence at a time
 Doc.sents - returns an iterator over the sentences in the